greypaschall/autoServerProject/README.md

      * If the handshake's next state is 0x02 this indicates an actual login request from the Minecraft client. -> (Result: Invoke Server Startup)
        * (Context): In the Minecraft TCP sequence, a login packet with a next state of 0x02 will have a username and user ID associated with it.
        * Only a real player initiating a connection to the server will be able to invoke the startup
+   * When a genuine login attempt is recieved:

 The script inspects the Minecraft handshake packet to determine what the client is doing. - Ingame they will see a motd saying "Starting up please wait ~2 minutes"